Ponder light pollution –

-The term skyglow evokes poetic images – sunset petticoats of periwinkle clouds caught in flirtatious embrace with plump pomegranate horizons, gossamer tendrils of moonlight skipping playful stones across still water, calming arias of ethereal pre-dawn planetary conjunctions – all may glow, but none define skyglow.
+The term skyglow evokes poetic images – sunset petticoats of periwinkle clouds caught in flirtatious embrace with plump pomegranate horizons, gossamer tendrils of moonlight skipping playful stones across still water, calming arias of ethereal pre-dawn planetary conjunctions – all glow, not one defines skyglow.

 Skyglow is light pollution.
 Artificial, unshielded, unnatural light directed upward into the atmosphere.
-Driving at night we’ve all seen a distant glowing dome over towns and cities, that is skyglow – the reason I strain to hear childhood stars sing.
+We’ve all seen distant glowing domes over towns and cities while driving at night, that is skyglow – the reason I strain to hear childhood stars sing.

 In 1928 naturalist and writer Henry Beston published The Outermost House.
 In it he wrote –

 Our fantastic civilization has fallen out of touch with many aspects of nature, and with none more completely than with night.
 Primitive folk, gathered at a cave mouth round a fire, do not fear night; they fear, rather, the energies and creatures to whom night gives power; we of the age of the machines, having delivered ourselves of nocturnal enemies, now have a dislike of night itself.
 With lights and ever more lights, we drive the holiness and beauty of night back to the forests and the sea; the little villages, the crossroads.
 Are modern folk, perhaps, afraid of night?
 Do they fear that vast serenity, the mystery of infinite space, the austerity of stars?
 Having made themselves at home in a civilization obsessed with power, which explains its whole world in terms of energy, do they fear at night for their dull acquiescence and the pattern of their beliefs?
 Be the answer what it will, today’s civilization is full of people who have not the slightest notion of the character or the poetry of night, who have never even seen night.
 Yet to live thus, to know only artificial night, is as absurd as to know only artificial day.